 First American Financial: First American Financial suffered a major attack only a couple of months before the Capital One data breach.
 The attack happened in May 2019 and exposed approximately 885 million financial and personal records.
 The records were left unsecured and available for anyone to read.

-How It Happened: The attacker used a piece of code known as a “business logic flaw.”
+How It Happened: The attacker used a piece of code known as a business logic flaw.
 This is a part of a legitimate workflow, but it can be used for malicious purposes.

 Equifax: In September 2017, Equifax had the names, social security numbers, birthdates, telephone numbers, and email addresses of 143 million accounts exposed.
 The hackers also stole over 209,000 credit card numbers.
 While some other breaches affected more people, the level of sensitivity of the data stolen is what punctuates this cyber attack.
-The company was forced to pay up to $700 million in fines.
+The company was forced to pay up to 700 million dollars in fines.

 Secure Your Business With Meriplex